designcise/hawkbit/README.md

 });
 ```

-Service providers can be registered using the `register` method on the Proton app or `addServiceProvider` on the container:
+Service providers can be registered using the `register` method on the Electron app or `addServiceProvider` on the container:

 ```php
 $app->register('\My\Service\Provider');